 - Obesity.
 People who have obesity are at higher risk of developing atrial fibrillation.

-- High blood pressure
+- High blood pressure.

-- Heart failure
+- Heart failure.

-- Some valvular heart disease
+- Some types of heart valve disease.

 Blood thinners are commonly prescribed to prevent blood clots and strokes in people with atrial fibrillation.

-- Don't smoke
+- Don't smoke or use tobacco.

 - Eat a diet that's low in salt and saturated fat.